-The Company received two patents in China on a low cost, scalable approach for production level product manufacturing.
-The Company believes this method can find use in various nanotechnology applications for pharmaceutical (e.g., drug delivery), biotechnology (e.g., protein recovery, biomolecule extraction), and food (e.g., shelf-stable "clean label" products) applications.
-We plan to design, develop, manufacture, and market a lab-scale UST-based instrument that we can sell direct to the life sciences and other industries.
-We also plan to develop a pilot plant scale UST-based instrument for demonstration in our expectation to license the technology to food companies worldwide.
+The Company received two UST patents in China, focusedon a low cost, scalable approach for product manufacturing.
+The Company believes this method can find use in various nanoemulsion applications for pharmaceutical (e.g., drug delivery), biotechnology (e.g., protein recovery, biomolecule extraction), and food (e.g., shelf-stable "clean label" products).
+We plan to design, develop, manufacture, and market a lab-scale UST-based production instrument that we will sell direct to the life sciences and other industries.
+We also plan to develop a pilot plant scale UST-based production instrument for larger-scale production demonstrations, in our expectation to license the technology to food, cosmetics, nutraceuticals, and other companies worldwide.